In this post, Thom Kobayashi tackles the highly-sensitive issue of NPEs and patent rights from an unusual perspective.

-Categories: litigation strategy, non-practicing entity, patent litigation data, patent troll, patents
+Categories: industry outlooks, intellectual property management, non-practicing entity, patent licensing, patent litigation data, patent troll

 Innography is honored to be included in the Open Data 500.
 The Open Data 500 is the first comprehensive study of U.S. companies that use open government data to generate new business and develop new products and services.

 Categories: big data, data correlation, intellectual property management, open innovation